SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 # Deployment Guide

-This page has instructions for collecting Kubernetes metrics, logs and events; enriching them with deployment, pod, and service level metadata; and sending them to Sumo Logic.
+This page has instructions for collecting Kubernetes metrics, logs, and events; enriching them with deployment, pod, and service level metadata; and sending them to Sumo Logic.
 It supports Kubernetes versions 1.11+.

 __NOTE__ This page describes preview software.
 If you have comments or issues, please add an issue [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/issues).